 What is Mudbash?

 Vehicles competing in Mudbash are built, repaired, raced in, and owned by Rover units across Australia and New Zealand.
 Each crew fundraises annually in order to upkeep their ‘buggies’.
-Vehicles range from modified sedancs and hatchbacks, to rear engine frame buggies.
-Every car is different; has it’s own name, number, and some would say, it’s on ‘personality’.
+Vehicles range from modified sedans and hatchbacks to rear-engine frame buggies.
+Every car is different; has its own name, number, and some would say, it’s on ‘personality’.

-Night time entertainment is a big drawcard at Mudbash.
-After night time motorsport events have ceased, attendees head to the stage area and continue partying to bands and DJ’s till the early hours of the morning.
+Nighttime entertainment is a big drawcard at Mudbash.
+After nighttime motorsport events have ceased, attendees head to the stage area and continue partying with bands and DJ’s till the early hours of the morning.

 The Mudbash Open Day remains an extremely prominent feature on the Victorian Scout Calendar.
 Activities and events improve every year, and the event as a whole is a valuable recruiting tool for the section.

-Mudbash is organised and managed by a committee of around 30 Rovers, elected into their position at the annually AGM.
-Any 18 – 25 year old member of the Rover Section can be nominated for a position on the committee.
+Mudbash is organised and managed by a committee of around 30 Rovers, elected into their position at the annual AGM.
+Any 18 – 25-year-old member of the Rover Section can be nominated for a position on the committee.
 Although there is a lot of work involved in getting an event like Mudbash up and running, it is one of the most rewarding experiences a Rovering career can offer.